isomerpages/moe-concordpri/_departments/Mother Tongue Language.md

 <h4>Customised Curriculum</h4>

-To cater to the varying language mastery of Concordians, the department:
+<p style="text-align:justify">To cater to the varying language mastery of Concordians, the department:

 <ul>
 <li>Customises teaching and learning of MTL according to Concordians’ language mastery level.</li>